graphicore/Atem-Project/Proposals/README.md

 # Proposals

-*TODO: flesh out*

-Proposals help us planning enhancements or new Atem tools and later serve as an initial documentation.
+This is our *main tool to guide progress* in the Atem-Project.
+These documents describe the planning of additions, enhancements or changes to the project.
+They are the base of technical discussions and later serve as guidance in the implementation process.
+After implementation they will document design choices that have been made.

+Prepare to find some rough reads in here.
+This is basically synonymous to "work in progress".